-But then, if it's a really attractive sandy beach that you're after, the Isle of Wight is just the ticket.
-Purchase yours for the ferry, and within minutes you'll find yourself sunbathing in Sandown Bay or building castles in Ryde.
+If it's a really attractive sandy beach that you're after, the Isle of Wight is just the ticket

 For an attention-grabbing all day attraction, visit Portsmouth Historic Dockyard, where you’ll see the first warship of the Navy, Henry VIII’s Mary Rose, alongside other great warships – Nelson’s HMS Victory from the Battle of Trafalgar and HMS Warrior 1860, the world’s first iron and steam warship.

 Whether of any religious persuasion or none, a visit to Canterbury Cathedral is a must just to see this architectural masterpiece.
 It’s one of the most famous centres of pilgrimage, owing to the 11th century murder of Archbishop Thomas Becket and Chaucer’s Canterbury Tales.

 Surrey and Sussex are home to some of Britain’s most prolific wine producers.
 Why not visit a couple, have a tasting and select yourself a decent bottle to enjoy when back at the campsite?
 Denbies, in Surrey, is one of the most well known.
 Or you could visit Highdown Vineyard or the Chapel Down Winery, both in Sussex.
 All three have a visitor centre, guided tours of the vineyard plus restaurants and tearooms.